XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

 # Additional Configuration #

 `rippled` should connect to the Ripple network with the default configuration.
-However, you can modify your settings by editing the `rippled.cfg` file (located at `/opt/ripple/etc/rippled.cfg` when installing `rippled` with yum).
+However, you can change your settings by editing the `rippled.cfg` file (located at `/opt/ripple/etc/rippled.cfg` when installing `rippled` with yum).

 See [the `rippled` GitHub repository](https://github.com/ripple/rippled/blob/develop/doc/rippled-example.cfg) for a description of all configuration options.